 Set up user authentication with LDAP

-Splunk Enterprise allows user and role configuration for LDAP users and groups.
+The Splunk platform lets you configure user and role configuration for LDAP users and groups.
 You can configure one or many LDAP servers and map users and user groups from your servers to Splunk roles.
-You can also configure authentication tokens
+You can also configure authentication tokens for LDAP users.

 After you configure LDAP as an authentication scheme, see Set up authentication with tokens for more information on creating authentication tokens for LDAP users.

-These are the main steps to configure Splunk Enterprise to work with LDAP:
+Following are the main steps to configure the Splunk platform to work with LDAP for authentication:

-- Configure one or more LDAP strategies (typically, you configure one strategy per LDAP server).
+- Configure one or more LDAP strategies, typically one strategy per LDAP server.

-- Map your LDAP groups to one or more Splunk roles.
+- Map LDAP groups to one or more Splunk roles.

-- If you have multiple LDAP servers, specify the connection order of their servers.
+- If you have multiple LDAP servers, specify the connection order of the servers.

-Native Splunk authentication takes precedence over any external schemes.
-This is the order in which Splunk Enterprise authenticates a user:
+The native Splunk authentication scheme takes precedence over any external schemes.
+Precedence is the order in which the Splunk platform authenticates a user: